Trouble (TV channel)

 Trouble was a subscription television channel operating in the United Kingdom and Ireland that was owned and operated by Virgin Media Television.

 Trouble had a key demographic of young adults and teenagers, aged between 15 and 24.
 The channel aired primarily American and Australian imports, with only a small margin of programmes being British.

-Trouble's 1-hour timeshift channel named Trouble +1 (formerly Trouble Reload) closed on 5 February 2009 to make way for the launch of Living2 +1.

 History

-The idea of Trouble was originally influenced by the now-defunct television channel The Children's Channel's late afternoon scheduling for teen audiences, branded "TCC".
-When Bravo was revamped in 1997 to become a channel targeting a male audience, Bravo became an evenings and night-time channel, with Trouble occupying its channel space during the day, broadcasting between 12noon and 8pm.
-The Children's Channel closed down British and Irish operations on 3 April 1998, allowing Trouble to expand as a full-time channel, targeting teenagers and young adults.
+In 1992, now-defunct television channel The Children's Channel restructured its late-afternoon programming to focus on a teenage audience, by launching a block called "TCC".
+TCC ran initially from 5:00pm-7:00pm but beginning on 1 September 1993 to coincide with the launch of The Family Channel and Sky Multichannels, the channel's space was changed to end at 5:00pm, including the TCC block, which now started at 3:00pm.

+Beginning on 3 February 1997, the TCC block was spun-off by Flextech into its own channel - Trouble, running from 12:00pm-8:00pm, timesharing with Bravo, which had removed its daytime broadcast hours in order to focus more on an adult male audience.
+On 3 April 1998, Flextech closed down The Children's Channel without prior warning, with the company citifying that they wanted to focus more on the teenage market.
+With this, Trouble expanded its broadcast hours and now started at 7.00am, although it remained timesharing with Bravo while TCC's former slot became home to TV Travel Shop.

-Its programming consisted more of popular sitcoms, rather than the cartoons The Children's Channel originally aired.
+Trouble's programming consisted more of popular sitcoms, rather than the cartoons The Children's Channel originally aired.
 On Sky Digital and NTL, Trouble was in the children's section, due to being a channel aimed at teenage year groups.
 However, on Telewest, it was in the entertainment section.